maithilish/scoopi-scraper/README.md

 ## Scoopi Installation

-To install and run Scoopi see [CodeTab Scoopi Guide](http://www.codetab.org/scoopi-web-scraper/).
-It is also a step-by-step guide to create data definition files through a set of examples.
+To install and run Scoopi see [CodeTab Scoopi Guide](CodeTab Scoopi Guide <a href="https://www.codetab.org/tutorial/scoopi-web-scraper/introduction/">Quickstart and Guide</a>).